-Season two plot details are hard to come by at this early stage, but one thing is for sure: there should be no shortage of drama.
+Season two plot details are slowly emerging, and one thing is for sure: there should be no shortage of drama.

 According to a statement released by Kemp: “Tariq’s journey with the Tejada family will get even more complicated — and more dangerous — as he begins to understand the man he’s going to become.”